fbpx

 • Cancer therapies

-Awarded as “The First Clinical Recommended Genome-Wide Pharmacogenomics” by the Malaysia Book of Records, this DNA report is user-friendly.
-Only certified healthcare professionals are qualified to interpret the report to provide clinical recommendations, diagnoses, and treatment plans.
-Please note that this report does not replace a medical consultation with your doctor.
+Awarded as “The First Clinical Recommended Genome-Wide Pharmacogenomics” by the Malaysia Book of Records (MBR).
+This report does not replace a medical consultation with your doctor.
+Please consult your treating medical doctor if medication changes is required.

 How accurate is PRECISE Pharmacogenomics?

 PRECISE Pharmacogenomics (PGx) boasts an analytical accuracy of over 99%, making it one of the most precise and reliable pharmacogenomics test available.
-Our platform is backed by PRECISE Pharmacogenomics (PGx) boasts an analytical accuracy of over 99%, making it one of the most precise and reliable pharmacogenomics test available.
-Our platform is backed by CAP & ISO 15189 laboratory compliance for high accuracy and quality. standards.
+Our platform is backed by:

 Who should consider getting a PRECISE Pharmacogenomics test?

-• Individuals who want to ensure their medications are both safe and effective.
+• Individuals who want to optimize medication effectiveness and safety

 Can children or elderly individuals take the PRECISE Pharmacogenomics test?